 Three soil cores were extracted from each site sometime during construction (mostly in 2006) and were analyzed in four cm increments down to 24 cm.
-For this summary, bulk density and percent organic matter will be displayed as depth profiles (figures 22 and 23).
-Bulk density was higher in the Mermentau River reference CRMS site (CRMS 584) than the project CRMS sites or the reference CRMS sites in the 0-4 cm and 4-8 cm segments of the core.
+For this summary, bulk density and percent organic matter will be displayed as depth profiles (figures 28 and 29).
+Bulk density was higher in the Mermentau River reference CRMS site (CRMS0584) than the project CRMS sites or the reference CRMS sites in the 0-4 cm and 4-8 cm segments of the core.
 This is likely due to the availability of alluvial sediments under high flow conditions in the Mermentau River; however it is similar to the other CRMS sites below the 8 cm mark.
-Both the reference and project CRMS sites had low and similar measurements for bulk density, possible as a result of being intentional cutoff from the Mermentau River to prevent salt water intrusion into the area.
+Both the reference and project CRMS sites had low and similar measurements for bulk density, possible as a result of being intentionally cutoff from the Mermentau River to prevent salt water intrusion into the area.
 Percent organic matter was lower in the Mermentau River reference CRMS site than the project CRMS sites or reference CRMS sites as it is generally inversely related to bulk density.
-The reference CRMS site 583 had the highest percent organic content and the lowest bulk density of any of the 5 sites but was similar to the project CRMS site 624.
+The reference CRMS0583 had the highest percent organic content and the lowest bulk density of any of the 5 sites but was similar to the project CRMS0624.
 Most of the sites display a lack for mineral sediment accumulation on or near the surface; this suggests a highly peaty system with little input of mineral sediment over a decadal time frame.

-Figure 22.
-Mean soil bulk density along the depth profile of cores taken in project CRMS sites (CRMS 2493 and CRMS 624), reference CRMS sites (CRMS 605 and CRMS 583) and Mermentau River reference site (CRMS 584).
+Figure 28.
+Mean soil bulk density along the depth profile of cores taken in project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River reference site (CRMS0584).

-Figure 23.
-Mean soil percent organic matter along the depth profile of cores taken in project CRMS sites (CRMS 2493 and CRMS 624), reference CRMS sites (CRMS 605 and CRMS 583) and Mermentau River reference site (CRMS 584).
+Figure 29.
+Mean soil percent organic matter along the depth profile of cores taken in project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River reference site (CRMS0584).